Knowledge argument: Thought experiment

-However, Jackson objects that Churchland's formulation is not his intended argument.
-He especially objects to the first premise of Churchland's formulation: "The whole thrust of the knowledge argument is that Mary (before her release) does not know everything there is to know about brain states and their properties, because she does not know about certain qualia associated with them.
+However, Jackson opposes it by saying that Churchland's formulation is not his intended argument.
+He especially objects to the first premise of Churchland's formulation: "The whole thrust of the knowledge argument is that Mary (before her release) does not know everything there is to know about brain states and their properties because she does not know about certain qualia associated with them.
 What is complete, according to the argument, is her knowledge of matters physical."
 He suggests his preferred interpretation: